Shoplifting and larceny

-DO have been charged by police that she did commit a series of 7 shoplifting and larceny type offences over a period of approximately 7 months.
-She appeared in the Local Court in custody, bail refused.
-The sentencing magistrate took into account her very lengthy history in relation to dishonesty offences and the large number of offences to which she was being sentenced.
+DO faced police charges over committing a series of 7 shoplifting and larceny type offences over a period of approximately 7 months.
+She appeared in the Local Court in custody.
+The magistrate refused bail.
+The sentencing magistrate took into account her very lengthy history in relation to dishonesty offences and the large number of offences to which she was getting a sentence.
 The Local Court sentenced to her a period of 1 year imprisonment with a 9 month non-parole period.

 The District Court took into account the compelling subjecting features of DO’s case.
-She was diagnosed some years earlier with bipolar/schizophrenia and also with pathological gambling addiction and substance abuse disorder.
+She had a diagnosis some years earlier with bipolar/schizophrenia.
+Also she had a pathological gambling addiction and substance abuse disorder.

 The District Court concluded, based on psychiatric and psychological material tendered on DO’s behalf, that the crimes that she committed were symptomatic of her illness and mental conditions.

-The District Court sentenced her to a term of imprisonment which was backdated and enabled her release on the day of her appeal.
-The effect was that DO was released immediately.
+The District Court sentenced her to a term of imprisonment which it backdated.
+This enabled her release on the day of her appeal.
+The effect was that DO got release immediately.